-This puffy spike stitch crochet tote bag is the perfect bag for all your needs, It’s the perfect size for carrying your crochet projects, books, as a market tote, or for anything you normally take along in a purse.
+This puffy spike stitch crochet tote bag pattern is the perfect bag for all your needs.
+It’s the perfect size for carrying your crochet projects, books, as a market tote, or for anything you normally take along in a purse.

 One tester did not single crochet into first stitch; instead she counted her chain 1 as her first stitch.
 And I swear her bag came out looking straighter than mine.
 So this is definitely worth a try.

-And if none of the above work, my only other suggestion would be to just cheat! hehe, I’m not too keen on this when it comes to most patterns, but for this pattern it should be simple enough to do.
-Simply discard the written pattern in regards to when to work the spike stitch and let the previous spikes guide you.
+And if none of the above work, my only other suggestion would be to discard the written pattern in regards to when to work the spike stitch and let the previous spikes guide you.
 Just make sure that you end up with the same amount of stitches in between each spiked stitch,

 Puffy Spike Stitch Crochet Tote Bag

 - Yarn: Red Heart Comfort #4 medium weight – 2 colors.
 Choose any worsted weight, including a cotton yarn.

 - Crochet Hook: H/8-5.00mm